-While we could use data from the Bureau of Transportation Statistics (BTS) through the National Census of Ferry Operators (NCFO) to determine the amount of fuel each vessel consumes, it is not possible for us to determine how often the vessel serves each segment, so we cannot accurately allocate fuel consumption to each terminal and the community that terminal serves.
+While it could be possible to use data from the Bureau of Transportation Statistics (BTS) through the National Census of Ferry Operators (NCFO) to determine the amount of fuel each vessel consumes, it is not possible to determine how often the vessel serves each segment, so allocating fuel consumption to each terminal and the community that terminal serves cannot be done accurately.
 The NCFO data are also missing data from a subset of ferry operators in the United States, and even among operators that responded to the census there are missing data.
 While the Federal Transit Administration (FTA) has energy consumption data for each transit agency, the activity data are associated with only the community for which each transit agency primarily serves.
-Data limitations prevent us from allocating the activity data to each community
+Data limitations prevent from allocating the activity data to each community